onotelli/justniffer/README.md

 - Debugging security issues
 - Analyzing bandwidth and bandwidth usage.

-Justniffer is a tool for developers, system managers, and network administrators.
+Justniffer is a tool for developers and network administrators.

 ## EXAMPLES